 Many in the construction business miss business growth opportunities because they lack alignment between marketing and sales.
 You may be investing your time and effort into branded collateral, trade shows and your social media, but your marketing may not be converting any new leads.
 The following strategies will help you get new leads and a leg up on your competition.

-Here are the first five things we suggest – but download the full guide for every strategy.
+Here are the first five things we suggest – but check out the full guide for every strategy.

 1. Create Engaging Content